ConnorNoddin/574-Final/README.md

 # 574-Final
 Final Project For ECE 574

-TODO tasks:
-Make cluster between laptop and desktop for epic MPI run and get data

 Big Picture:
 Row major performance improvements in python numpy (see git history for data files)